-Stacey Abrams again claims she won Georgia governor’s race: ‘I’m not a good sport’
+Stacey Abrams again claims she won Georgia governor’s race: ‘I’m not' a good sport

-Georgia Democrat Stacey Abrams again claimed she won the state's 2018 gubernatorial race on Friday, despite losing to now-Gov. Brian Kemp -- telling supporters, “I’m not a good sport.”
+Georgia Democrat Stacey Abrams again claimed she won the state's 2018 gubernatorial race on Friday, despite losing to now-Gov. Brian Kemp.

 "I'm here to tell you a secret that makes Breitbart and [Fox News host] Tucker Carlson go crazy: We won,” Abrams said, according to The Houston Chronicle.
 “I am not delusional.
 I know I am not the governor of Georgia -- possibly yet."